bd-studios.com is the art and publishing studio by luke kurtis

 We publish artists’ and poetry books, organize exhibitions and performances, and more.
 We perform creative experiments and transform them into bold works of art.
 As the art studio and publishing-as-practice project of its founder, kurtis helms all aspects of the studio and press, including creative, editorial, and operational, while collaborating with a range of artists and writers to realize their projects.

 We are a progressive press interested in many topics, including but not limited to abstraction, architecture, art, design, history, language, music, nature, sexuality, spirituality, and technology.
 Much of the work we publish is by queer creators.
 Presently our publishing focuses on print-on-demand paperback as well as eBook editions that are available both direct from bd as well as from retailers via normal distribution channels.
 Our line of Artists’ Books includes titles by Michael Tice (painting), Michael Harren (music/performance art), Jonathan David Smyth (photography), and Sam Rosenthal (conceptual photography).
-Our Poetry Books include work by Dudgrick Bevins, William Doreski, and luke kurtis.
-We seek additional artists and poets for their own feature publications.
-In addition to books, we also produce smaller zine projects that we make by hand and create in limited quantities as well as postcards, prints, and multiples.
+Our Poetry Books include work by Dudgrick Bevins, William Doreski, Sandy Hiortdahl, and Anastasia Walker.
+We seek additional artists and poets for future publications.

 For more details about luke’s practice, see his resume.